skip to Main Content

 The Connection Most Leaders Miss

-When you avoid performance conversations, you don’t just lose time; you lose credibility with the rest of your team.
-High performers notice when underperformance goes unaddressed.
-It sends the message that standards don’t really matter, and that can erode the culture you’re working hard to build.
+When you avoid performance conversations, you don’t just lose time you also lose credibility with the rest of your team.

 Want to see what else leaders said is getting in the way?
 Download the full trends report here.